kylejones200/psis_4700_applied_ai/webslides/topic_AI-Buzzwords-That-Have-Already-Aged.md

 ## The Role of LangGraph

-LangGraph came next.
+LangGraph came next
-It visualized relationships between steps.
+It visualized relationships between steps
-Instead of one linear chain, you could model branching logic.
+Instead of one linear chain, you could model branching logic
 But it still assumed every workflow was manual wiring

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.